Marlborough's only exclusively small animal vet - 7 days a week

 - Gently stroke their throat or gently syringe some water into the mouth to encourage swallowing

 Should you wish, you can use a pilling device to avoid placing your fingers into your cats mouth.
-Is is a plastic tube resembling a syringe and can be purchased from Springlands Vet Centre for $5.50.
+Is is a plastic tube resembling a syringe and can be purchased from Springlands Vet Centre.
 It is a very helpful device and is highly recommended here.